 - Try puff pastry for the refrigerated crescent dough triangles.
 You can also use the sheets of dough and cut the triangles yourself.

-- Use a small bowl on the baking sheet as a guide for making your dough circle.
+- Use a small bowl in the center of the ring on the baking sheet as a guide for making your dough circle with the wide ends.

 - You can add onions to your meat mixture if you like them.
 Once the beef and onion are cooked down, then add the taco seasoning and green chilies.